Before You Arrive

 - Apple Computers can use the free Sophos Anti-virus for Mac home Use program.

 Downloading copyrighted materials puts you at risk for hefty fines, University sanctions, civil lawsuits, even criminal charges.
 Please remove P2P programs from your computer (e.g. BitTorrent) and use legal alternatives to obtain music, books, or movies.
 Try iTunes, Amazon, or Pandora.

 Log on to WebAdvisor and look around!
 You will use the WebAdvisor Student Menu to view your schedule and grades, buy books, manage your University finances, change your password, and a lot more.

 Due to federally mandated Family Educational Rights and Privacy Act, FERPA, regulations, parents and spouses do not automatically have rights to view a student’s record.
 A student must give those rights to the parents or spouse.
 Instructions can be found on Student Menu of WebAdvisor for granting parent or spouse rights to transcript and schedule information.

 After the semester starts

 Connect to the Internet

-You will be instructed to download the SafeConnect client.
-If your system is compliant with the wireless requirements, you will be allowed to log onto the network by selecting the option labeled RegisNET-Internet-Access.
+You will be allowed to log onto the network by connecting to the SSID labeled RegisNET-Internet-Access.
 For a faster Internet speed, plug your computer into a network jack.
 You will need an Ethernet cable, available from the Regis Bookstore.